jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_01_prepare_lab_environment.md

 As soon as the public certificate request job is complete, you may proceed to the next task and request your public certificate.
 After requesting the public certificate, wait for the script to finish.
 If the script takes longer than 10 minutes to complete, select **Cancel** and run the script again.

 As soon as the script finishes successfully, you have successfully configured your lab environment with the provided scripts.

-### Task 4 - Request your public certificate from DigiCert

-In the following task you will request your public certificate for the SBC (Session Border Controller) so you can use it later in the labs.
-This is used to authenticate connections to multiple tenants and networks served from a single SBC.

-1. You are still signed in to CLIENT01 as “Lab User” with the password provided to you.

-1. Open File Explorer and then browse to **C:\LabFiles**.

-1. Select **CertReq-Lab&lt;customlabnumber&gt;.O365Ready.com.txt**.
-This certificate request was created by the configuration script.

-1. In Notepad, select all the text in the file and then press Ctrl+C or right-click or tap and hold and select **Copy** to copy the contents to the clipboard.

-1. Open Microsoft Edge, open a new tab and then browse to **https://www.digicert.com/friends/exchange.php**.

-1. On the Microsoft Event CSR Submission page, in the **Paste CSR** box, right-click or tap and hold inside the box, and then select **Paste**.

-1. Verify that you have pasted the contents of your certificate request.

-1. Under **Certificate Details**, review the common name and subject alternative names (SAN) information that will be assigned to the certificate.
-‎All SAN entries may not be used for this lab.

-1. Under Certificate Delivery, in the **Email Address** and **Email Address (again)** boxes, enter the MOD Administrators account name, which is also used as the users email address.

-1. Select the **I agree to the Terms of Service above** check box.

-1. Select **Submit**.

-1. Close File Explorer.

-You have successfully requested the certificate from DigiCert and will download it later.

 ## Exercise 2: Assign permissions